-If you’ve found a B&B you want to buy then you’re probably feeling quite impatient to get started.
+If you’ve found a B&B you want to buy or sell then you’re probably feeling quite impatient to get started.
 Unfortunately, you really do need to take the time to get some advice from a solicitor.
 You’re risking too much by simply sign on the dotted line.
 The good news is we’ll make the process quick and painless.
-Because I’m a solicitor expert at buying and bed and breakfasts, I stick to the essentials.
+Because we are solicitors who are expert at buying and selling bed and breakfasts, we will stick to the essentials.

 Good legal advice on the law relating to bed and breakfasts will save you time and money.
-To give you a flavour of the challenges I will help you with, here are some typical important issues that always need to be considered.
+To give you a flavour of the challenges, here are some typical important issues that always need to be considered.

 B&B buyers often need to sell their home to raise the funds to buy the B&B. If the idea is to live in the B&B then this usually makes sense.
 We know how to synchronise the sale of your house and the purchase of the B&B so it all goes smoothly and quickly.